The Colorado Avalanche wins its first Stanley Cup in 21 years

 The team defeated the two-time defending champion Tampa Bay Lightning in Game 6 for the Avalanche's first championship in 21 years and third overall Stanley Cup.

 Colorado scored two goals, while the Lightning, which won the Stanley Cup in both 2020 and 2021, scored the game's first goal.
-The Avalanche's Cale Makar was awarded the series' most valuable player.
+The Avalanche's Cale Makar was awarded the playoffs' most valuable player.

 Key statistics tell the story of the new NHL champions.
 Colorado clinched all four of its 2022 playoff series on the road – becoming just the fourth team in NHL history to do so.
 Its 16-4 playoff record is the second-best in league history.
 And Colorado's 10 comeback wins during the playoffs tied the record for most in NHL history.